 Have you ever thought of becoming a Catholic?

-This summer, we plan to re-start our Exploring Catholic Faith Course .
+We have re-started our Exploring Catholic Faith Course .
 (It’s also known as the Rite of Christian Initiation of Adults (RCIA).

 A few points about the course: